-Journey through lush wine country, discover crater lakes, drive on the beach and step back in time in the Naracoorte Caves on a road trip to Adelaide.
+Journey through lush wine country, discover crater lakes, roam along postcard-worthy beaches and cast off to an island paradise on the ultimate road trip to Adelaide.

 1. Mount Gambier

 Marking halfway into the journey, Mount Gambier welcomes you to South Australia.
 Abound with natural wonders, here you’ll discover a vividly cobalt blue lake, an underground garden of Eden and a secluded swimming hole flanked by dormant volcanoes.
 Descend to the depths of a crystal-clear sinkhole, snorkel through the otherworldy underwater landscapes of Piccaninnie Ponds, or scuba dive deeper into the large underwater cavern known as The Cathedral.
 Nearby, Ewens Ponds Conservation Park is renowned for its incredible underwater visibility of up to 80 metres or venture an hour to Naracoorte and step back in time and into an ancient cave network at Naracoorte Caves National Park.